 This host has indicated that they are interested in sharing their own language or learning a new language.

-Starting around October 2020 we will have a tiny house for workawayers to stay in.
+we will have a tiny house for workawayers to stay in.
 It has a nice kitchen, but does require some careful use in the bathrooom, which needs a little mopping up with a towel after showers and has a composting toilet, which operates a bit differently from a regular toilet.
+We will provide biodegradable soaps for you to use.
 Please don't smoke in the tiny home.

 Quiet time in the evenings and the mornings is the norm around here, though if you have an instrument I'd encourage you to play it!
-I also enjoy board games and watching movies.
-I have 3 cats that live indoors and will be happy to interact with you, but will also pretty much leave you alone if you're not a huge fan.
+We also enjoy board games.
+We have 3 indoor/outdoor cats who will be happy to interact with you, but will also pretty much leave you alone if you're not a huge fan.
 I'd prefer it if you don't smoke at all, but smoking outside is an option if you really need to.

 Limited internet access

 We have pets

 Can host families